 Welcome to the 21st century.
 We at Hostelgeeks travel with a bit of gear.
 Since we are working from the road, we carry laptops and cameras.

-Here is our recommendations for camera gear and electronics.
+Here are our recommendations for camera gear and electronics.

 Photography Gear